MauritsBleeker/keep-the-caption-info/README.md

 We store the entire dataset(s) in a pickle file to make training faster (instead of loading the images one-by-one from disk).
 However, this requires a large RAM memory.

-Please note that most pre-processing files make use of fixed file path, you have to change these paths to the locations where you have stored the datasets/output files.
+Please note that most pre-processing files make use of fixed file path, you have to change these paths to the locations where you have stored the datasets/output files yourself.

 ### Data processing